w4bo/AA2425-unibo-mldm/slides/02-businessunderstanding.md

 - For example, the primary business goal could be to retain current customers by predicting when they are prone to move to a competitor.
   - “How does the primary channel (e.g., ATM, branch visit, Internet) of a bank customer affect whether they stay or go?” or
-  - “Will lower ATM fees significantly reduce the number of highvalue customers who leave?”
+  - “Will lower ATM fees significantly reduce the number of high value customers who leave?”
 A secondary issue might be to determine whether lower fees affect only one particular customer segment.

 Finally, a good data analyst always determines the measure of success